 The simulation also handles an important technical detail called the posting order problem.
 Banks process transactions in batches and have discretion over sequencing, which means if your rent and paycheck both post on the same day, the rent might process first and temporarily push you negative even though you have enough money to cover everything.
 Conservative forecasts address this by assuming debits always post before credits on the same day, which protects you from unexpected overdraft fees and makes your Account Low a more reliable number for decision-making.

 You can build this computational engine yourself in a spreadsheet if you're comfortable with formulas and logic, but this is precisely the kind of repetitive calculation that tools exist to handle.
 Centinel, for example, has this entire calculation engine already built.
 You provide the inputs from Steps one through four, and the system handles the computational work instantly, recalculating your entire forecast every time you add or adjust a transaction.
+The engine behind that calculation — including why it uses a deterministic approach rather than AI prediction, how it handles same-day transaction ordering, and why the forecast window is calibrated to 60 days — is built on a set of deliberate design decisions that directly affect how reliably you can act on the numbers it produces.

 For a deeper understanding of how Account Low is calculated, why it uses conservative assumptions, and how to interpret it for both safety and optimization decisions, see our complete guide on understanding your projected minimum balance.